-Female Social Science Sophmore White

-The Value of this degree is very important to me.
-I want to learn more about the tearning of Others in hopes to work on social problems that exist in our society, we have a huge racial inequality that has been going since our Country started and its time to Work on that.
-These carses give me the essential stills to be able to Speak out on is 5 nes like this!
-We have Professors who are devote field they love.
-They are So passionale in their teacher and that's a value to me.
-Getting tought by professors Who Tove the subject is Priceless!
-They don't teach to not share the ony of learning. the social schnoe out of my time out his deposition of them anything Else, These are Classes I look Forward and eager to
+Female Social Science Sophmore white The Value of this degree is very important to me.
+I want to learn more about the tearning of Others in hopes to work on social problems that exist in our society, we have a huge racial inequality that has been going since our Country started and its time to work on that.
+These causes give me the essential stills to be able to Speak out on 155 nes like this!
+We r. have professors who are devote time and energy, into a Field they love.
+They are So passionate in their teacher and thats a value to pre.
+Getting tought by professors who Tove the subject is Priceless!
+They don't leach to not share the ony of learning. the social scence out of my time at his department than anything else, These are classes E look forward and eager to

-Female 24 Black/African American

-Social science (family studies) | psychology Junior - undergraduate
+Female Black/African American Social science (family studies) psychology Junior - Undergraduate